ROCm/hipBLASLt/docs/reference/ext-reference.rst

                                                hipblasComputeType_t                         typeCompute,
                                                std::vector<hipblasLtMatmulHeuristicResult_t>& heuristicResults);

-This API doesn't require any problem size or epilogue as input, but uses another API ``isAlgoSupported`` to check if the algorithm supports a problem.
+This API doesn't require a problem size or epilogue as input.
+It uses another API named ``isAlgoSupported`` to check if the algorithm supports a problem.

 .. code-block:: c++

     hipblaslt_ext::matmulIsAlgoSupported()
     gemm.isAlgoSupported()

-The API returns the required workspace size in bytes on successful completion.
+The API returns the required workspace size in bytes upon successful completion.

 .. code-block:: c++